jamiemcg/BUSCO_phylogenomics/README.md

 ### Optional parameters
 * `-psc` BUSCO families that are present and single-copy in N% of species will be included in supermatrix analysis [default = 100%]
-* `--stop_early` stop pipeline early before phylogenetic inference (i.e. for the supermatrix approach this will stop after generating the concatenated alignment and for the supertree approach this will stop after generating the trimmed alignments for each BUSCO family)
+* `--stop_early` stop pipeline early before phylogenetic inference (i.e. for the supermatrix approach this will stop after generating the concatenated alignment).
+This is recommened so you can choose your own parameters (e.g. bootstrapping methods) when running IQ-Tree, etc..

 ### Requirements